sbousseaden/EVTX-ATTACK-SAMPLES/README.md

 ## Reconnaissance:
 1. PsLoggedOn.exe traces on the destination host
-2. BloodHound\SharpHound (with default scan options) traces on target DC
+2. BloodHoundAD\SharpHound (with default scan options) traces on one target host